What are the fire safety regulations for landlords?

 Part of keeping up to date with fire safety is knowing where to turn for help and advice on keeping on top of the changing rules and regulations.

-For example, just because an agent lets a property, it doesn’t mean they know the rules.
-Ideally, work with an ARLA, NALS or RICS member agent, as they are far more likely to keep up with the laws.
+For example, just because an agent lets a property, it doesn't mean they know the rules.
+Ideally, work with an ARLA, RICS or Safeagent member agent, as they are far more likely to keep up with the laws.
 You should also check their lettings qualifications as the better their qualifications, the more likely they are to know how to protect you.

 It's also worth double checking with the agent whether their terms and conditions mean they take responsibility for any fire safety breaches.
 If you're still responsible, you will need to quiz them about the work they do to ensure your property meets the necessary standards.

-Apart from that, each country has its own rules and regulations so it’s vital that you keep referring to the latest information to make sure your checks are up to date:
+Apart from that, England, Scotland, Wales and Northern Ireland have their own rules and regulations, so it's vital that you keep referring to the latest information to make sure your checks are up to date.

-For Wales, you must be aware that you cannot manage a property from November 2016 unless you been on an approved management course or engaged a company or agent that has.
-Visit https://www.rentsmart.gov.wales/en/ for more information.
+For Wales, be aware that you cannot manage a property to let unless you have been on an approved management course or have engaged a company or agent that has.

-A further helpful document on fire safety for landlords can be found here: http://www.cieh.org/library/Knowledge/Housing/National_fire_safety_guidance_08.pdf
+A further helpful document on fire safety for landlords can be found here.

-If you own a flat, then it’s your responsibility to carry out all the necessary checks, as above, for the flat itself.
+If you own a flat, then it's your responsibility to carry out all the necessary checks for the flat itself.
 However, if you own a whole block of flats, you will have responsibility for the communal areas as well as the internal space within each property.

 You will have to ensure that someone is responsible for the overall fire safety in your block of flats.
 That may be your managing agent, but you still need to specifically ask what precautions they're taking and what checks they're making.

-For example, as a landlord of one flat or a block, you will have to make sure the front doors comply with fire safety regulations, which can include fitting self-closing devises, ensuring the door is fire proof and that any paint used is also fire retardant.
+For example, as a landlord of one flat or a block, you will have to make sure the front doors comply with fire safety regulations, which can include fitting self-closing devices, ensuring the door is fire-proof and that any paint used is also fire-retardant.

 Houses in Multiple Occupation (HMOs), especially if they require a licence, will have enhanced fire safety rules, over and above the ones already highlighted.
 For HMOs you should do everything you can (as opposed to the legal minimum) to protect your property and tenants.
 This is due to the local nature of enforcement on HMOs and the many reasons why things can go wrong, especially when there are lots of people living together who may not know each other.